PointyBytes/TerraMechTribes/README.md

 - `entity.py`: Houses the `Survivor` class and potentially shared rules for quarry entities.
 - `player.py`: Defines the `Player` class, which holds RPG elements like strength, intelligence, etc.
 - `tutorial.py`: Designed for guiding new players through the game mechanics.
-- `hunting.py`: Contains the `HuntingPhase` class to manage the hunting phase.
+- `hunt.py`: Contains the `HuntingPhase` class to manage the hunting phase and the exploration of different biotopes.
+Replaces the need for a `zone.py` file.
 - `combat.py`: Contains the `CombatPhase` and `ActionManager` classes to manage the combat phase.
 - `upkeep_phase.py`: Manages tasks and events that happen in the upkeep phase.
-- `zone.py`: Defines the properties and behaviors of the Zone.
 - `equipment.py`: Manages the various types of equipment that can be used in the game.
 - `quarry.py`: Defines the types of quarry that can be hunted, starting with Salamanders.